 In-text citations are short quotations taken from primary or secondary sources.
 In IEEE in text citation, they are numbered in square brackets.
 Every number next to their corresponding citation identifies the complete citation listed in the References section in numerical order (commonly referred to as the Works Cited list or bibliography page in other formats).
 In APA citation format they call it References.

 Need some help with formatting?
-Leave us a notice and our do my homework service will help asap.
+Leave us a note, and our 'do my homework service’ will help asap.

 Wednesday Addams